ppossanzini/MapZilla/docs/source/Projection.md

 # Projection

 Projection transforms a source to a destination beyond flattening the object model.
-Without extra configuration, AutoMapper requires a flattened destination to match the source type's naming structure.
+Without extra configuration, MapZilla requires a flattened destination to match the source type's naming structure.
 When you want to project source values into a destination that does not exactly match the source structure, you must specify custom member mapping definitions.
 For example, we might want to turn this source structure:
 ```c#
 public class CalendarEvent
 {